Hawaii Boat Registration, DOBOR Renewal & Title Rules (2026)

 Choose Registration Method

-Register online, by mail, or in person at your local Division of Boating and Ocean Recreation (DOBOR), Department of Land and Natural Resources (DLNR) office.
+Use the official Division of Boating and Ocean Recreation (DOBOR), Department of Land and Natural Resources (DLNR) path for online eligibility, mail, in-person, or certified-application handling.

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operating on Hawaii waters after purchase.
+Timing note: Before operating on Hawaii waters; new purchases and transfers are handled in person with DOBOR

 Receive Registration Number